-In accordance with the requirements of Title II of the Americans with Disabilities Act of 1990 (ADA), the New York City Department of Consumer Affairs (DCA) will not discriminate against qualified individuals with disabilities in providing services, programs, or activities.
+In accordance with the requirements of Title II of the Americans with Disabilities Act of 1990 (ADA), the New York City Department of Consumer and Worker Protection (DCWP)—formerly the Department of Consumer Affairs (DCA)—will not discriminate against qualified individuals with disabilities in providing services, programs, or activities.
 You have the right to access all of DCA's public programs and services.

-To request a disability-related accommodation in order to obtain a license or engage in any other service, program, or activity at DCA, please complete the Accommodation Request Form (in PDF).
-You can also email DCA's ADA Coordinator at ADACoordinator@dca.nyc.gov to request the form.
+To request a disability-related accommodation in order to obtain a license or engage in any other service, program, or activity at DCWP, please complete the Accommodation Request Form.
+You can also email DCWP's ADA Coordinator at ADACoordinator@dcwp.nyc.gov to request the form.

-You can submit the completed form along with documentation (e.g., medical records) in person or by mail, email, or fax.
+You can submit the completed form along with documentation (e.g., medical records) in person, by mail, or email.
 The form includes contact information.
-If you are unable to submit your request in person or by mail, email, or fax, please call the ADA Coordinator at 212-436-0155.
+If you are unable to submit your request in person, by mail, or email, please call 212-436-0269.

 Note: If you need to request a reasonable accommodation for a scheduled event, for example a test, please submit your request in advance of the event so that we can accommodate you.